Task #3342

 Next time I logged in, I did not need to enter manually my credentials as the token was automatically used (even if my computer was rebooted to make sure I started afresh).

-Updated by Guilhem Moulin over 3 years ago
+Updated by Guilhem Moulin about 4 years ago

-Updated by André Littoz over 3 years ago
+Updated by André Littoz about 4 years ago

 Recent versions of Firefox are not as convenient as older ones to examine cookies.
 You now need to be connected with the site to be able to dump them.